-- If the kittens are dirty, meowing or appear sick, underweight or dehydrated, contact your local shelter [othershelters.pdf] or a trap-neuter-return (TNR) or community cat program.
+- If the kittens are dirty, meowing or appear sick, underweight or dehydrated, contact your local shelter or a trap-neuter-return (TNR) or community cat program.
 They can help you determine if the kittens are at risk and if you should intervene.
 For help in estimating the age of the kittens, check out this resource from the Kitten Lady.

 - If you spot the mom, leave the kittens alone.
 When the kittens have been eating on their own for about four weeks, or are big enough for surgery (typically around 8-12 weeks old), humanely trap the whole family and have them spayed or neutered.
-A local TNR program may be able to help you with the trapping process.
+Seattle Humane or a local TNR program may be able to help you with the trapping process.
 After the adult cats are fixed, release them at the location where you found them.
 TNR is the most humane method of preventing cats and kittens from entering the shelter system.
 Seattle Humane can support you in providing resources to keep the family safe, such as pet food or other housing ideas for feral cats.

-- If you have the ability to foster the kittens and re-home them on your own, then we recommend socializing kittens as early as five weeks of age.
-Kitten socialization generally occurs between five weeks and seven weeks of age.
+- If you have the ability to foster the kittens and re-home them on your own, then we recommend dedicating time to kitten socialization.
+Kitten socialization generally occurs between three and seven weeks of age.
 Check out the Kitten Lady for all the virtual support you could need when fostering kittens.
-Seattle Humane can accept social kittens of all ages, and kittens in need of socialization between 5 weeks – 9 weeks of age.
-Contact [email protected] for appointment information.

-- Seattle Humane can provide supplies to help you foster the kittens and re-homing support.
-Contact us at [email protected] or [email protected] for more information.
+- Seattle Humane can offer re-homing support or provide resources and supplies to help you foster the kittens.
+Please contact us at [email protected].
+For supplies, please email [email protected].

 - We can also provide low-cost veterinary care options for kittens and their parents.
 Learn more about low-cost veterinary options in the community, or services offered by Seattle Humane.
-Please email us at [email protected]
+Please email us at [email protected] if you have questions.

 Which kittens should come to the shelter?